Christian College ID Camp

 The purpose of the Christian College ID Camp is twofold.
 First and foremost the camp is meant to provide rising juniors and seniors with the opportunity to train at a high level.
 Second, it is meant to bring together individuals who seek to play at a Christian institution with Christian college coaches.

-Christian Colleges in Attendance: Cairn University (PA), Covenant College (GA), Eastern Mennonite University (VA), Eastern Nazarene College (MA), Geneva College (PA), Gordon College (MA), Grove City College (PA), Houghton College (NY), and Messiah College (PA).
+Christian Colleges in Attendance: Cairn University (PA), Covenant College (GA), Eastern Mennonite University (VA), Eastern Nazarene College (MA), Geneva College (PA), Gordon College (MA), Grove City College (PA), Houghton College (NY), Lancaster Bible College (PA), and Messiah College (PA).

 College coaches will be observing the training sessions and will be provided with contact information so they can follow up with players after camp.
 NCAA regulations does not allow for coaches to talk with players about their specific college during the camp, but there will be a panel of college coaches Friday evening to discuss the recruiting process.